inductiva/inductiva/README.md

 pip install inductiva
 ```

-and your are good to go!
+and you are good to go!
 You are ready to start [exploring our tutorial notebooks](https://github.com/inductiva/inductiva/tree/main/demos).

 ## API access tokens